 Another way to build your writing portfolio is by taking freelance writing jobs through sites like Fiverr and Upwork.
-Sites like these can help you get more experience writing in a wide variety of styles and topics.
+Sites like these can help you gain more writing experience in a variety of styles and topics.

 Taking these steps and continuing to be active on your social media accounts and others related to writing can help you get some solid freelance work.
 This helps build your portfolio and gets your name out there.

 Expand your knowledge with courses

 One of the best ways to upgrade your writing skills is to take online writing courses.

 There are hundreds of courses available on a wide range of topics, from improving your grammar and punctuation to beating writer’s block or even improving your writing techniques in specific genres.